ASP.NET Core MVC Interview Questions

 Which protocol is used to call web service?

 SOAP (Simple Object Access Protocol) serves as the protocol of choice when it comes to exchanging data in web services.
-It leverages the XML information set as the standardized format for structuring messages, and relies on application layer protocols like HTTP or SMTP to facilitate the negotiation and transmission of these messages.
+It uses the XML information set as the standardized format for structuring messages, and relies on application layer protocols like HTTP or SMTP to facilitate the negotiation and transmission of these messages.
 SOAP provides a robust and interoperable means of communication between diverse systems, enabling seamless integration and data exchange in distributed environments.
-By utilizing the widely supported XML format and leveraging existing application layer protocols, SOAP ensures a reliable and versatile framework for exchanging data in web services.
+By utilizing the widely supported XML format and using existing application layer protocols, SOAP ensures a reliable and versatile framework for exchanging data in web services.

 Explain the Cross page posting and Redirect Permanent in ASP.Net?